mongodb/specifications/source/crud/crud.rst

     return numberToReturn;
   }

 Because of this anomaly in the wire protocol, it is up to the driver to enforce the user-specified limit.
 Each driver MUST keep track of how many documents have been iterated and stop iterating once the limit has been reached.
-When the limit has been reached, if the cursor is still open, a driver MUST send the OP_KILL_CURSORS wire protocol message.
+When the limit has been reached, if the cursor is still open, a driver MUST kill the cursor.

 Write
 -----